-Upon the completion of this offering, Mr. Soon Huat Lim, our founder, chairman of board of directors and chief executive officer will beneficially own [1% of our total issued and outstanding ordinary shares, representing []% of the total voting power, assuming that the underwriters do not exercise their over-allotment option, or [1% of our total issued and outstanding ordinary shares, representing]% of the total voting power, assuming that the over-allotment option is exercised in full.
-As a result, we will be a "controlled company" as defined under the Nasdaq Stock Market Rules because Mr. Lim will hold more than 50% of the voting power for the election of directors.
+Upon the completion of this offering, Mr. Soon Huat Lim, our founder, chairman of board of directors and chief executive officer will beneficially own [ ]% of our total issued and outstanding ordinary shares, representing [ ]% of the total voting power, assuming that the underwriters do not exercise their over-allotment option, or [ ]% of our total issued and outstanding ordinary shares, representing [ ]% of the total voting power, assuming that the over-allotment option is exercised in full.
+As a result, we will be a

+"controlled company" as defined under the [Nasdaq Stock Market Rules/NYSE Listed Company Manual] because Mr. Lim will hold more than 50% of the voting power for the election of directors.
 As a "controlled company," we are permitted to elect not to comply with certain corporate governance requirements.
-If we rely on these exemptions, you will not have the same protection afforded to shareholders of companies that are subject to these corporate governance requirements.
-See "Risk Factors - Risks Relating to Our ADSs and This Offering - We will be a "controlled company" under the Nasdaq Stock Market Rules upon the completion of this offering and, as a result, may rely on exemptions from certain corporate governance requirements that provide protection to shareholders of other companies."
+See "Risk Factors - Risks Relating to Our ADSs and This Offering - We will be a "controlled company" under the [Nasdaq Stock Market Rules/NYSE Listed Company Manual] upon the completion of this offering and, as a result, may rely on exemptions from certain corporate governance requirements that provide protection to shareholders of other companies."